ankitku3101/confessly/README.md

 ## Status

-Actively being worked on.
-The REST and Socket.IO features above are stable; the matchmaking UI and moderation tools are still in progress.
+Confession Wall and Talk Rooms are complete and stable.
+More features are planned and will be added in future versions.